Building and maintaining a System of Intracellular Compartments: Reduction to a low dimensional dynamical system

-The fusion flux kernel, is written in terms of {\it influx rate}, $v$ and {\it effective nucleation constant}, $a_0$ while the fission flux kernel is written in terms of the {\it effective peak fission rate}, $d$.
-The parameters $C_1, C_2$ represent the levels of fusogens and fisogens or {\it Hill saturation constants}, respectively, while the Hill-exponents $\alpha,\beta$, specify the {\it cooperativity} of the fusogen and fisogens.
-We have taken the microscopic rates $(k_p)_{fus}>(k_p)_{fis}$ and $(k_z)_{fus}>(k_z)_{fis}$, i.e., the fusion events are more cooperative than the fission events, also evident in Fig. \ref{fig:golgi_flux_123}(a)-(e).
-Such cooperativity can arise through the following mechanisms: \begin{enumerate}[label=(\roman*)] \item {\it Enzyme allostery}: It is molecular and structural in nature.
-For example, Arf-GTP recruits the the COPI coat subunits and they exhibit lateral protein-protein cooperativity.
+The cooperativity in fusion and fission processes can arise through the following mechanisms: \begin{enumerate}[label=(\roman*)] \item {\it Enzyme allostery}: It is molecular and structural in nature.
+For example, Arf-GTP recruits the COPI coat subunits and they exhibit lateral protein-protein cooperativity.
 The initial recruitment of a coatomer provides binding interfaces that thermodynamically enhance the recruitment of adjacent subunits \cite{weiland} via elastic interactions. \item {\it Substrate allostery}: The cisternal membrane undergoes localized physical alterations that lower the energy barrier for subsequent events.
-For example, The initial binding of COPI coatomers induces local membrane bending.
-This locally curved lipid membrane physically matches the inherent curvature of the COPI complex, acting as a highly favorable physical "substrate" that thermodynamically enhances the recruitment of subsequent coat subunits to continue the invagination \cite{goud}. \item {\it Enhanced availability due to a prior proximal event}: This is an example of dynamic cooperativity.
-For example, in a Rab cascade, membrane-bound Rab GTPases recruit GEFs to rapidly activate more Rabs \cite{Stenmark2009}.
-This cascading expansion recruits tethers that cluster resident t-SNAREs together, creating a hyper-reactive patch that ensures vesicle fusion \cite{Jahn2006}. \item {\it Trans-membrane cooperativity}: Unlike fission, which occurs on a single continuous membrane, fusion requires the cooperative coupling of enzymes on the incoming vesicle (v-SNAREs) and the cisternal membrane (t-SNAREs) \cite{Jahn2006}. \end{enumerate} Based on the above, we argue that fusion is functionally more cooperative because it benefits from both dynamic cooperativity (Rab cascades \cite{Stenmark2009}) and robust inter-membrane scaffolding (trans-SNARE cooperativity \cite{Jahn2006}).
-This continuous expansion is only terminated by delayed Rab-GAP feedback \cite{Stenmark2009}.
-In contrast, fission is geometrically self-limiting; although COPI assembly exhibits initial substrate allostery, the mature bud's extreme curvature acts as a strict physical timer, triggering Arf-GAP1 to abruptly halt polymerization \cite{bigay,DSouzaSchorey2006,weiland}.
-We will see in \ref{sec:single_cist_si} that this is a necessary condition for de novo biogenesis \cite{Misteli2001}.
+For example, the initial binding of COPI coatomers induces local membrane bending.
+This locally curved lipid membrane physically matches the inherent curvature of the COPI complex, acting as a highly favorable physical "substrate" that thermodynamically enhances the recruitment of subsequent coat subunits to continue the invagination \cite{goud}. \item {\it Enhanced availability due to a prior proximal event}: This is an instance of dynamic cooperativity.
+For example, in a Rab cascade, membrane-bound Rab GTPases recruit GEFs to activate more Rabs \cite{Stenmark2009}.
+This cascading expansion recruits tethers that cluster resident t-SNAREs together, creating a hyper-reactive patch that ensures vesicle fusion \cite{Jahn2006, Alberts2008}. \item {\it Trans-membrane cooperativity}: Unlike fission, which occurs on a single continuous membrane, fusion requires the cooperative coupling of enzymes on the incoming vesicle (v-SNAREs) and the cisternal membrane (t-SNAREs) \cite{Jahn2006}. \end{enumerate}